damienmarchandfr/open-street-map-reverse-geo-node-client/README.md

 A **free** reverse geocoding service.

 This library can be used to get location information from latitude and longitude for free.
-To get faster results, it is possible to enable the cache feature to store 1st-request.
+To get faster results, it is possible to enable the cache feature to store request results.
 This allows to reduce the number of API calls.
-It uses the OSM funcdation API: https://wiki.osmfoundation.org/wiki/Main_Page
+It uses the OSM fundation API: https://wiki.osmfoundation.org/wiki/Main_Page

-**It's a free service.
-You must use this service with moderation.**
+**Open Street Map Reverse GeoCoding is a free service.
+Use it with moderation.**

  ## Installation

-    Not on NPM now !
+    To install Open Street Map Reverse GeoCoding, run the following command:

     yarn add open-street-map-reverse-geo-node-client